 A child's BMI is a valuable screening tool.
 But it's only one piece of the puzzle to find out if a child is at a healthy weight.
 First, it is important to know that BMI is not a perfect measurement.
 For example, shorter children with a muscular build may have a high BMI but little body fat.
 Athletes may also have a high BMI due to higher muscle mass.

-Preventing obesity and keeping weight in the healthy range is critical for children's overall health and well-being, as well as continued health as they grow and become adults.
+Preventing obesity and keeping BMI in the healthy range is critical for children's overall health and well-being, as well as continued health as they grow and become adults.
 BMI is a useful tool that helps your pediatrician decide if more tests are needed.
 Talk with your pediatrician if you have any concerns about your child's weight.
-Every family should aim to incorporate a

 About Dr. Kirkilas